March 14, 2022

 What is genetic discrimination?

-People become victims of genetic discrimination when they are treated differently because of a specific gene mutation they carry.
+People become victims of genetic discrimination when they are treated differently due to possessing a specific gene mutation or a constellation of low-impact genetic variants (polygenic risk) thought to impact health.
 Concern about genetic discrimination is largely concentrated on the realms of insurance and employment, especially due to mutations that increase the risk of hereditary disorders.
 Internationally, insurance companies may require genetic testing or access to the results of genetic testing, and may refuse to insure or charge higher premiums to individuals with genetic mutations.
 Employers may avoid hiring or promoting or may dismiss employees at risk of developing hereditary disorders in order to avoid higher disability insurance costs, reduce absenteeism and employee turnover, or protect their investments in employee training.

 The incidence of genetic discrimination in Canada is likely quite low, but fear of genetic discrimination is much more common.
 For example, in a survey of people with a close family member suffering from Huntington’s disease—and therefore at a significant risk of developing the disease themselves—fewer than half of respondents indicated that they had experienced genetic discrimination, but most (86%) feared genetic discrimination for themselves and for their family members.